GIScience/ol-print-layout-control/README.md

 **Extends Control**

 The print-layout-control.
-Add an instance of this to your openlayers Map.
+Add an instance of this to your OpenLayers Map.

 ### Parameters